JUB-Yoush/personal-site/src/routes/blog/jjpa-fa24.md

 My team was filled with people with interesting personalities, lots of very well written people.
-I'm sure Christy will never forget my "production babies" bit (truly one of my finest pieces of trolling) I also met other very interesting folks, a big highlight would be being able to speak to bob I hope the chat web team is doing well :)
+I'm sure Christy will never forget my "production babies" bit (truly one of my finest pieces of trolling) I also met other very interesting folks, a big highlight would be being able to speak to bob I hope the chat web team and all my favorite googlers are doing well! if you're a googler reading this then you're definitely one of my favorites :)

 ## American bills suck!
-They feel like they're going to fall apart.
+Bills feel like they're going to disintegrate.
 Canadian money is so much nicer, we got an update in 2011 and they missed it.
 $1 bills feel like curse cards in your slay the spire deck, your goal is to get rid of them as fast as possible or your deck starts to become nothing but them.

 ## Costs of living is a real thing and it will get you
 aside from $1700 for a dingy spot, I had expected things to cost less, considering 1 USD is about 1.3 CAD.
 But things cost MORE, IN Usd than they would've been here in CAD.
+It's the first time I've lived somewhere else so having to mentally adjust how I perceive price was strange.
+I was going "wow that's expensive" before converting the price from usd to cad in my head.

+## There likely a non-insignificant amount of people that think Charles Schulz's Peanuts comics are Japanese
+Which isn't even that unreasonable considering how Japanese "coded" it feels and how hard Uniqlo and other asian brands have been pushing it recently.
+I had asked one of the Sanrio Girls on my team why Peanuts was so popular among the crowd of people who also liked sanrio characters.

+she replied succinctly: "cuz it's cute".

+One of my fellow interns thought that Dutch author and illustrator Dick Bruna's Miffy character was Japanese in origin, and considering a similar adoption by popular cute east asian culture, It was easy to see how that mistake could've been made.

 ## Good Eats
 [Marufuku Ramen](https://order.toasttab.com/online/marufuku-ramen-sf-1581-webster-st-suite-235) in San Francisco's Japantown.
 You need to place a reservation at the place and wait, but it's in a mall so there are things to do